What is a Cap in Soccer?

 A cap embodies the spirit of representing one’s nation, the honor of wearing the badge, and the pride of playing for something greater than oneself.

-Before you go, you might want to interest yourself with some further reading about popular soccer terms.
+Before you go, you might want to interest yourself with some further reading about popular soccer terms like what scoring three goals in a match is called.

 It goes into detail explaining one of soccer’s most commonly used words, and provides a lot of fantastic insight into how the term was derived, along with some fascinating player statistics that may leave you flabbergasted as to how they were achieved.